truthcoin/www.truthcoin.info/_posts/2015-10-28-mining-heart-attack.md

 Transaction fees are currently around 1% of miner-revenues, and no one expects this proportion to significantly increase anytime soon.
 Even if transaction fees were 50% of revenues (wildly optimistic), the reward-halving would still cut total revenues by (1/4), a sizable proportion.

 The Bitcoin exchange rate ([important to miners](https://blockchain.info/charts/miners-revenue?timespan=all&showDataPoints=false&daysAverageString=1&show_header=true&scale=0&address=)) shouldn't change in response to the difficulty halving, at all.
-By [Weak Efficient Markets](https://en.wikipedia.org/wiki/Efficient-market_hypothesis), anyone who believes that the USD/BTC price will imminently double, should be buying immediately (and bidding up the price).
+By [Weak Efficient Markets](https://en.wikipedia.org/wiki/Efficient-market_hypothesis), anyone who believes that "the USD/BTC price will imminently double", should be buying immediately (and bidding up the price).
 I've previously written that, [because of "saturation", Bitcoin might have some immunity to the EMH](http://www.truthcoin.info/blog/deflation-the-last-word/#the-long-run-belongs-to-the-best-savers), but (like all EMH-resistance) this immunity is constantly hard at work, canceling itself out.

 ![sp1](/images/sp-1.png)